 - A screw driver set,

-- Next, connect the load cell input terminals to an excitation/input voltage.
+- Connect the load cell input terminals to a stable, low noise excitation/input voltage.

 - Measure the voltage across the load cell output terminals with a millivolt meter (mV) and divide the result by the excitation voltage to obtain the zero balance in mV/V.

-An insulation resistance test is carried out when there are unstable readings and random changes in the zero balance point of the load cell.
-It is done by measuring the resistance between the load cell body and all its connected wires, as follows:
+An insulation resistance test is carried out when there are unstable readings and/or random changes in the zero balance point of the load cell.
+It measures the resistance between the load cell body and all its connected wires, as follows: